 Form 1040 is the principal federal income tax form that is used to report a person’s annual average income (e.g., money, goods, property, and services).
-It is also known as “the long form” since it is more extensive and detailed than its subsidiary forms like the 1040A and 1040EZ Tax Forms.
+We know it as “the long-form” since it is more extensive and detailed than its subsidiary forms like the 1040A and 1040EZ Tax Forms.

 Before we delve into the details of this form, let us first see what it means to ‘claim tax’ or ‘tax returns’.
 A tax return is a form filed with a taxing authority that reports income, expenses, and other important financial tax information.
 Tax returns allow taxpayers to calculate their tax liability, schedule tax payments, or request refunds for any overpayment of taxes.

 Forms like the 1040 form is a tax return form that is used for the purposes mentioned above.
 Even though 1040 may take longer to complete, it is helpful to taxpayers as it gives them more opportunities to lower their tax bills.